pingidentity/pingidentity-solution-stacks/docs/workforce.md

     Enter `docker ps` at intervals to display the status of the containers.

-  6. When the PingFederate, PingDirectory, and PingDataConsole containers all show a status of "Up" and "(healthy)", continue to the next section to log in to the PingFederate console.
+  6. When the PingFederate, PingDirectory, and the Ping data console containers all show a status of "Up" and "(healthy)", continue to the next section to log in to the PingFederate console.

 ## Set up PingFederate